 At 62 years old Spectra emigrated from Australia to join GCCA and continued her nursing skills as a volunteer in the community and with a physician who served not only community members but also patients in the neighboring area.
-Many have benefited from her loving ministry when they were ill, and she has always been there for our community hospice.
+Many benefited from her loving ministry when they were ill, and she was always there for our community hospice.

-From the time she arrived, Spectra has played “grandma” to many of the little children, and now in her 80s she has slowed down due to her increasing physical limitations and can often be seen sitting on a porch of one of the community homes with two to five little children sitting with her as she reads to them or serves them snacks or teaches them sewing and mending.
+From the time she arrived, Spectra has played “grandma” to many of the little children, and now, almost 90, she has slowed down due to her increasing physical limitations.
+For many years she was often seen sitting on a porch of one of the community homes with two to five little children sitting with her as she read to them or served them snacks or teaches them sewing and mending.

 LenMana, who had been on a path of spiritual realization for decades before joining GCCA in her late 40s continues in her late 70s to oversee the curriculum development and teacher training for the various children’s programs.
 She is also active in the church choir and teaches a course in the UASPR.

-There are other elders who have given so much of themselves for the enrichment of others’ lives and who themselves have been enriched by living in this religious-order community.
+There are other elders who have given so much of themselves for the enrichment of others’ lives and who themselves have been enriched by living and serving as human-rights advocates in this religious-order community.
 I know that actively living in any true community is a win-win situation, whether the community is an extended biological family, a church group, a religious order, a neighborhood, or some other type of intentional community.